christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 ```

-A sample [JSON variabes](link to file) file is provided in the repository that contains all variables used in this project.
+A sample [variabes file](https://github.com/christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/blob/main/01_airflow/airflow_variables.json file is provided in the repository that contains all variables used in this project.

 Airflow also allows to define connection objects.
 In our case, we need a connection to `AWS` itself (Airflow acts as an external system to AWS) and to our `database` in which the final results will be stored.

-(Code snippt in json format)

 ## 1b.
 General settings in the Airflow DAG

-Define basic information, such as schedule_interval or start_date in section `default_args` and `dag` of the DAG.
+Define basic configuration information, such as `schedule_interval` or `start_date in section` `default_args` and `dag` of the DAG.
 This is also the place where we incorporate our variables and connection objects

 ```
 default_args = {